umlet/Shelly.jl/README.md

 tmpfs             6448660          0   6448660   0% /mnt/wsl               -2cd
 tools           498750460  172976384 325774076  35% /init                  -3cd
 ```
-To `cd` to a mount, use negative indizes:
+To `cd` to a mount, use negative indices:
 ```
 julia> -2cd
 ```